Bekalah/stone-grimoire/README_RENDERER.md

 ## Quick Start
 1. Store `index.html`, the `js/` folder, the `data/` folder, and this README in the same directory.
+2. Keep `_headers` and `.cfignore` beside them when you are preparing a Cloudflare Pages deploy — they apply global security headers and trim dev-only files.
-2. Open `index.html` directly in any modern browser (offline is fine).
+3. Open `index.html` directly in any modern browser (offline is fine).
-3. Watch the header status — it reports whether the custom palette loaded or the fallback palette took over.
+4. Watch the header status — it reports whether the custom palette loaded or the fallback palette took over.
-4. Study or capture the canvas.
+5. Study or capture the canvas.
 The geometry is static and safe for ND viewers.

 ## Files
 - `index.html` — offline shell, palette loader, status + notice discipline, and 1440×900 `<canvas>`.
 - `js/helix-renderer.mjs` — pure ES module that paints the four layers in order.
 - `data/palette.json` — optional palette override; missing or malformed data triggers an inline fallback notice.
+- `_headers` — security + CORS defaults for static hosting.
+- `.cfignore` — excludes dev tooling from the Pages artifact.
 - `README_RENDERER.md` — this guide.

 ## Layer Order & Numerology Anchors